Government asks BRE to investigate retirement home fire

 The retirement complex was destroyed in the fire, and Cheshire Fire and Rescue (CFRS) revealed the building was not fitted with sprinklers.
 All 150 residents were evacuated and the blaze required a maximum of 16 appliances at its height, and after the fire destroyed most of the building a demolition crew was requested to assist in demolishing areas that were ‘no longer structurally stable’.

 The home had only recently celebrated its 10th anniversary, with CFRS now investigating what caused the fire.
 On the investigation, ITV News asked ‘whether the building adhered to regulation will form part’, while chief fire officer Gus O’Rourke was asked whether the building had been fitted with sprinklers.
 He stated that ‘it had no sprinkler system’, and that ‘the building should have adhered to the current legislation on fire protection and compartmentation’.

 Mr O’Rourke also pointed out that he ‘would not have expected the fire to go through this building as quickly as it did’, with ITV News noting in turn that firefighters had stayed on site throughout the weekend, with a number of road closures expected.
-Local MP Laura Smith said later that ‘serious questions need answering’ and wrote to Prime Minister Boris Johnson calling for building and fire safety regulations to be reviewed.
+Local MP for Crewe and Nantwich Laura Smith said later that ‘serious questions need answering’ and wrote to Prime Minister Boris Johnson calling for building and fire safety regulations to be reviewed.

 Housing Secretary Robert Jenrick stated: ‘This government is absolutely committed to making our buildings and homes as safe as they can be and it is right we investigate what happened at Beechmere.
 I want to thank the local community for the support they have shown the residents and Kieran has made plain the strength of local feeling when writing to the housing ministers in my department.’